Skip to main content

 • Submitting a sample

-The facility is currently used by forty-four groups at the UMN and the Mayo Clinic that require a high throughput, low sample volume, crystallization facility.
-The various research projects target such diverse public health problems as Alzheimer’s disease, bioterrorism, bacterial pathogens, blood clotting, bone development, calcium homeostasis, cancer, chronic pain, contraception, diabetes, hemochromatosis, HIV, Huntington disease, mitochondrial disorders, muscular dystrophy, obesity, oxalate stones and SARS.
+To date, the facility has served more than 50 laboratories and contributed to various research projects targeting such diverse public health problems as Alzheimer’s disease, bioterrorism, bacterial pathogens, blood clotting, bone development, calcium homeostasis, cancer, chronic pain, contraception, diabetes, hemochromatosis, HIV, Huntington disease, mitochondrial disorders, muscular dystrophy, obesity, oxalate stones and SARS, resulting in over 200 protein structures deposited in the Protein Data Bank (PDB).

 College of Biological Sciences